-Python is a free, cross-platform, open-source programming language that is both powerful and easy to learn.
+Python is a free, cross-platform, open-source programming language.
 It is widely used and supported.
-To learn more about Python, visit python.org.
+To learn more about Python, visit the Python website.

-In addition to the ArcGIS Pro Python help, you can learn more in the following Esri Press books by Paul A. Zandbergen, regardless of your skill level or experience:
+In addition to the ArcGIS Pro Python help, you can learn more from the Learn Python in ArcGIS Pro ArcGIS Learn lessons and the following Esri Press books by Paul A. Zandbergen, regardless of your skill level or experience:

 A suitable Python reference book is recommended to augment the ArcPy-focused information included here.
-For Python beginners, Learning Python by Mark Lutz and David Ascher, published by O’Reilly & Associates, and Core Python Programming by Wesley J. Chun, published by Prentice Hall, are both good introductions to the language and are not overwhelming in scope.
-There are many other books on Python and its uses, with new ones released regularly, so explore what is available.
+There are many books on Python and its uses, with new ones released regularly, so explore what is available.
 The Python website has full documentation for Python, but it is concise and developer oriented.
 There is a large online Python community with many online resources that are accessible from the Python home page.

 If you are new to Python, the external tutorials listed here are recommended:

 The external tutorials listed here are for those who have experience with other programming languages: